 7) Chronicle Computing

 Best for cost-effectiveness

-Chronicle offers a huge range of clocking devices to match the unique demands of your business.
-It offers waterproof systems for areas of food production and high splashback.
-Plus a range of intuitive low cost options - from biometric and smartphone to low cost proximity clocking devices.
+Chronicle Computing offers a huge range of clocking devices to match the unique demands of your business – even supplying waterproof terminals for areas of food production and high splashback risk.

-Chronicle’s clocking systems offer durability and are easily customisable.
-And the best thing?
-You’ll get time and attendance data sent straight to your smartphone, tablet, or computer.
+Whether biometric or key fob-based, Chronicle Computing’s clocking-in devices always provide durability, and are easily customisable to boot.
+And another great thing?
+You’ll get your employees' time and attendance data sent straight to your smartphone, tablet, or computer.
 So no matter where you are in the world, you’ll never miss a trick.

 - Lets you create simple, visually accessible reports in moments